 The Thanksgiving cactus flowers best when kept somewhat potbound.
 Repotting is necessary only about once in three years.
 The potting media must be well-drained with good aeration, because the plant does not grow well in heavy, wet mixes.
 A good mix may contain one part potting soil, two parts peat moss and one part sharp sand or perlite.

-Crab cactus, Thanksgiving cactus or holiday cactus, all the same plant, is a popular, winter-flowering houseplant native to Brazil, available in a wide variety of colors including red, purple, oranges, pinks and creams.
+Schlumbergera truncata, commonly called crab cactus, Thanksgiving cactus or holiday cactus, is all the same plant.
+It is a popular, winter-flowering houseplant native to Brazil, available in a wide variety of colors including red, purple, oranges, pinks and creams.
 In its native environment, these cacti grow on rocks or in trees where hummingbirds pollinate the flowers.
 The stems are segmented, flattened to round in cross-section, with weak or no spines.
 The stems are graceful and arching and are an easy-care plant for most homes.

 In its native area, Schlumbergera truncata is grown outdoors as an epiphyte or in rock gardens.
 In cooler climates, this plant can be grown in baskets or pots for brightly-lit window sills.
 It is sold primarily around the holiday season as a gift or decorative item.